 What will celebrations over the festive time look given the new Covid-19 rules?
 By now the Christmas tree is up and the festive season is upon us.
 Christmas 2020 is going to be unlike any other that’s for sure!
 Many are in another lock-down with none-essential shops, pubs and bars closed.
 All of us are limed (where we can) to one family on the bug day and for one day only.

-Let’s try to be positive as different doesn’t necessarily mean worse, there will certainly be people who have already realised that there could be a benefit to not having the usual suspects round – is it a time for a more relaxed family day?
+Let’s try to be positive as different doesn’t necessarily mean worse, there will certainly be people who may benefit to not having the usual suspects round – it is time for a more relaxed day.

 So, we will need to think about how we can make it a little more special and what we can do to spread the joy and remember what Christmas is really all about!

 There is lots to do to get ready for a family meal especially on the big day.
 If you are the person who usually organises it all why not lend a helping hand in a fun way?

 You could fill festive jars of all the dry ingredients needed to make Christmas Cookies, Gingerbread People, Tiffin, Rocky Road or even a Christmas Pud!
 If you fancy yourself as a bit of Nigella, then dial the family in on Zoom and do a live demonstration so it feels more like baking together.